Pablo Fornals: West Ham United

 On 14 June 2019, Fornals signed for West Ham United on a five-year contract for a transfer fee reported to be £24 million, making him the English club's second most expensive signing.
 He made his Premier League debut on 10 August, in a 5–0 home defeat by Manchester City coming on as a half-time substitute for Michail Antonio.
-He scored his first goal for his new team on 27 August, in a 2–0 victory over Newport County for the second round of the EFL Cup.
+He scored his first goal for his new team on 27 August, in a 2–0 victory over Newport County in the second round of the EFL Cup.